 How do I get the certificate?

-You need to work at least nine of the ten Fire Prevention Week stations.
-These nine stations can be any combination of the ten: N0F, N1F, N2F, N3F, N4F, N5F, N6F, N7F, N8F, and the wildcard station KF2IRE.
+You need to work at least ten of the twelve Fire Prevention Week stations.
+These nine stations can be any combination of the ten: N0F, N1F, N2F, N3F, N4F, N5F, N6F, N7F, N8F, N9F, and the wildcard stations KF2IRE and VA3FIRE.
 When you are ready, fill out the certificate request form at this link.

-I didn't work nine stations.
+I didn't work ten stations.
 Can I still get the certificate?

 That said, we think that the certificate should be a reward for meeting a worthy and fun challenge, rather than just a participation prize.
-Therefore, working at least nine of the ten stations is an absolute requirement to earn the certificate.
+Therefore, working at least ten of the twelve stations is an absolute requirement to earn the certificate.
 And, even if you don't get the certificate, we still value your interest in fire safety!

 Is this a contest?

 Nope.
 No scores, no leaderboard, no winners or losers.
 Just a special event that we hope will be fun and promote fire safety among hams.
 If you've enjoyed the event, you're a winner!